Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 Replace the `imagenet.py` file in the `jetson-inference/python/examples` directory with the provided version from this repository.
 This modified `imagenet.py` file contains the necessary modifications to fit the custom images for Rock, Paper, and Scissors gestures.

-4. Upload the model.onnx file:
+4. Upload your trained model:

-Place the model.onnx file, which contains the fine-tuned ResNet-18 model, in the jetson-inference/python/examples directory.
-This file is essential for running the Rock Paper Scissors game.
+Place your trained ResNet-18 model in ONNX format (`model.onnx`) in the `jetson-inference/python/examples` directory.
+As there is no given model in this repository, you will need to train your own model based on your dataset.
+See the [Training Your Own Model](#training-your-own-model) section for instructions on training your model.

 5. Install Jetson Inference and Jetson Utils libraries: